DrCuis/How-to-guides/400-MorphProperties/SillyMorph/README.md

 ![Cuis Window](SillyMorph22.png)

-Hey, much going on with this silly example, but this intro is getting much too long, so I will stop here.
+Hey, much going on with this silly example, but this intro is getting long, so I will stop here.

 I hope you are learning, importantly, how to have fun with this!!